yockey88/yl/README.md

 c2: char = 'b';
 ```

-Y-Lang supports signed and unsigned integers if sizes 8, 16, 32, and 64 bytes and will be adding 128-bit integers in the future,
+Y-Lang supports signed and unsigned integers of sizes 8, 16, 32, and 64 bytes and will be adding 128-bit integers in the future,
 there are also floats and doubles (f32 and f64), strings and characters (string and char), and pointers will be added in the future as well

 ### Structs